Tours for Biblioteca Angelica

 The Angelica Library (Italian: Biblioteca Angelica) is in Rome, Italy.
 It is a public library located in the Piazza Sant'Agostino square, next to the church of Sant'Agostino, not far from Piazza Navona.
 The library holds about 180,000 volumes of manuscripts (among them Codex Angelicus) and 1,100 incunabula, which formerly belonged to the Augustinians.
 These works are important for our knowledge of the history of the Reformation and Counter-Reformation.Wikipedia

 Overview of Biblioteca Angelica

-Top attractions of Rome worth your visit include Colosseum, St Peters Basilica, Pantheon, Galleria Borghese and Arcibasilica Di San Giovanni In Laterano.
-Visit these and also discover other interesting things to do in Rome before planning.
+Important attractions of the city include Colosseum, St Peters Basilica, Pantheon, Arcibasilica Di San Giovanni In Laterano and Galleria Borghese.
+You can also discover other things to do in Rome on TripHobo.

 More about Rome

 To personalise your visit to the city, you can use an all-inclusive Rome trip planner for the same that will give detailed information about visiting the city.

 Add accommodation and hotels in Rome that suit your budget including the most recommended ones like Hotel Re Testa, Hotel Il Villino and B&b Hotel Roma Trastevere.